When you exfoliate, you whisk away dead skin cells that can dull your complexion, cause your skin to appear splotchy and can also clog your pores.

 In fact, she says regular exfoliation gives you a beautiful glow all year long, especially when the environment and stress can affect the health of your skin and its appearance.

-Ms. Ballachino says you should exfoliate your entire body, but especially your face, in some manner each day.
+Smith says you should exfoliate your entire body, but especially your face, in some manner each day.

-Several options are available, including some you can do yourself and others an aesthetician or dermatologist can do for you.
+Several options are available, including some you can do yourself and others an aesthetician or dermatologist can do for you:

 Your doctor or skin care professional will recommend a chemical peel based on your current skin concerns and the outcome you want.

 Taking care of your skin, your body’s largest organ, is an important part of staying healthy.
-See your dermatologist or aesthetician regularly to stay updated on the latest products and techniques that can help you enjoy fresh, glowing, healthy skin for years to come.
+See your dermatologist or aesthetician regularly to stay updated on the latest products and techniques that can help you enjoy fresh, healthy skin for years to come.